thorimur/queueboard-core/ARCHITECTURE.md

 The following workflow is contained in `queueboard`:

 `.github/workflows/regenerate_dashboard.yml` defines the workflow updating the dashboard.
-It runs the above scripts (`dashboard.py`, `generate_assignment_page.py` and other associated scripts) to generate an up-to-date dashboard, and commits the updated HTML file on the `gh-pages` branch.
+It runs `dashboard.py` to generate an up-to-date dashboard, and commits the updated HTML file on the `gh-pages` branch.
 That branch is deployed by github pages to create the webpage.

 # Cross-cutting concerns